Store Hours

 Location

-On those beautiful days, clean up the yard before everything blooms in earnest.
-Lawn care is often a priority, as well.
-Planning your garden lets you make the most of your time and space.
+On beautiful spring days, tidy the yard before everything blooms in earnest.
 Remember to measure your garden so you can find fresh mulch near you as soon as it's available.
-No matter what outdoor projects you choose to tackle, The Home Depot Nashville Briley Parkway Garden Center can help you enjoy your spring activities to the fullest.
+Don't forget to sweep the gazebo and clean out the shed in preparation for spring, too.
+No matter which plants you need and what outdoor projects you choose to tackle, search for your local plant nursery and find that The Garden Center in Nashville Briley Parkway can help you enjoy your spring activities to the fullest.

 Plant Hardiness Zones Explained

 For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-For best results, choose plants in your zone number or less.
+You'll have good results with plants that have your zone number or less.
 In other words, a Zone 6 garden can support plants listed as Zones 1–6.
 The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
-Be sure to read your seed packet for details.
-If you start plants later than recommended, it's not ideal, but it will even out as time passes.
+Read your seed packet for details.
+If you start plants later than recommended, it's not ideal, but it will likely even out as time passes.

 Gardening in Your Growing Zone